 Speaking about the buying of the monster MetalFAB1 3D printing system, Mr. Sridhar Balaram, Managing Director and CEO of INTECH said "Having believed in mass production in Additive Manufacturing, this is a stepping stone for INTECH in achieving its goal to meet the demands of customer requirements of printing large parts with excellent quality.
-As we move into full scale production, we realize the need for drastically faster additive equipment and the Additive Industries four laser system provides the solution our customers need.
+As we move into full-scale production, we realize the need for drastically faster additive equipment and the Additive Industries four laser system provides the solution our customers need.
 This really is unique in the industry and positions us well for continued growth.
-Our approach to reach an optimum solution in minimal time has been a key to our success and we are excited to add the Additive Industries MetalFAB1 to our fleet of equipment".
+Our approach to reaching an optimum solution in minimal time has been a key to our success and we are excited to add the Additive Industries MetalFAB1 to our fleet of equipment".

-All the three announcements have a large impact on the overall growth of 3D printing in India.
-INTECH DMLS which is basically a startup is scaling up rapidly is just in indication of the growth potential of the Indian market.
+All three announcements have a large impact on the overall growth of 3D printing in India.
+INTECH DMLS which is basically a startup is scaling up rapidly is just an indication of the growth potential of the Indian market.
 3D printing in India, according to 6W research, is poised to grow to $79 million by 2022.

 With great things lined up for the future for INTECH DMLS, India 3D printing market as a whole is also an indirect beneficiary of this significant new development.

-About INTECH DMLS: It has been a visionary leader in the field of Metal Based DMLS 3D printing, in India.
-Backed by a creative design team, meticulous analysis team, dedicated machine shop, accurate post processing facility and extremely competent quality control services, we are very well poised to offer an end-to- end service in the Additive Manufacturing space.
+About INTECH DMLS: It has been a visionary leader in the field of Metal-Based DMLS 3D printing, in India.
+Backed by a creative design team, meticulous analysis team, dedicated machine shop, accurate post-processing facility, and extremely competent quality control services, we are very well poised to offer an end-to-end service in the Additive Manufacturing space.